koxudaxi/datamodel-code-generator/docs/using_as_module.md

-# Using as module
+# Using the code generator as a module

-datamodel-code-generator is a CLI.
-But, it has another side as a python module.
+datamodel-code-generator is a CLI tool, but can also be used as a module.

 You can call this code-generator in your python code.